 The following table lists all the commonly used terms and their definitions used in Razorpay Payments:

-2FA is an additional layer of security that helps to protect your account from unauthorized access.
+2FA is an additional security layer that helps protect your account from unauthorised access.
 You need to provide an additional code when to sign in.

-Arbitration is a chargeback that the merchant has won and is challenged again for the third time by the customer, and the card networks directly get involved.
+Arbitration is a chargeback that the business has won and is rechallenged for the third time by the customer, and the card networks directly get involved.
 These disputes are usually costly.

-Authorization is performed when customer's payment details are successfully authenticated by the bank.
+Authorisation is performed when the bank successfully authenticates customer's payment details.
 The money is deducted from the customer's account by Razorpay, but will not be settled to your account until the payment is captured, either manually or automatically.
-Any payment in this state is auto-refunded to the customer if it is not captured within 5 days of creation.
+Any payment in this state is auto-refunded to the customer if not captured within 5 days of creation.

-Checkout is a secure, Razorpay-hosted payment form that lets the merchants collect payments quickly.
+Checkout is a secure, Razorpay-hosted payment form that lets the business collect payments quickly.
 It works across devices.

-A dispute is a situation where a customer or the issuing bank questions the validity of payments.
-It may arise due to reasons such as unauthorized charges, failure to deliver the promised merchandise or excessive charges levied by the business.
+A dispute is when a customer or the issuing bank questions the validity of payments.
+It may arise due to unauthorised charges, failure to deliver the promised merchandise or excessive charges levied by the business.

 A Fraud is a dispute is raised by the bank when it suspects a transaction to be fraudulent based on the risk analysis.

 If an amount paid by a customer for a product is reversed, it is called a Refund.
 Depending on the bank's processing time, the refunds can take 5-7 business days to reflect in the customer's bank account or card balance.
 In Instant Refunds, businesses can almost instantly provide a refund to the customer.